vygr/ChrysaLisp/docs/ENVIRONMENT.md

 A string can be 'interned' by user code by use of the `(sym)` function.
 This is often very useful when creating and managing your own fast lookup functions or caches.
-Or you may generating a symbol pragmatically for your own reasons.
+Or you may be generating a symbol pragmatically for your own reasons.

 ```lisp
 (def (env) (sym "ABCDEF") 23)